symlex/symlex/README.md

 bin/phing build
 ```

-*Note: You can also use this approach to execute other CLI commands later.*
+*Note: You can also use this approach to execute other CLI commands later.
+Alternatively, you can install npm, bower
+and requirejs locally and link "mysql" to 127.0.0.1 in /etc/hosts to run bin/phing directly on your host.*

 After successful installation, open the site at http://localhost:8080/ and log in as `admin@example.com` using the password `passwd`.